This is my website. I will be talking about how to choose PC parts, how to assemble parts, how to install software, and where to learn more

 Step 1: Set the power supply's voltage switch.
 If there's a voltage switch on the power supply, switch it to the 110v or 115v setting.
 This will ensure that your power supply provides ample power without damaging the components to which it's connected.
 Not all power supplies have voltage switches.

-Step 2: Find the power supply's intended location.
-Power supply units (PSUs) typically sit at the top of the case; this is why the computer's power cable usually plugs into the top-back section of the case.
 Refer to your cases/computers instruction manual for the proper placement of the power supply unit.
 Look for a rectangular cut-out on the back of the case, this is for the power supply to draw power from the wall.

 Step 3: Screw the power supply into place.
 With the "back" of the power supply unit pressed against the back of the case, insert the included screws to lock the power supply into place.
+See Step 5j for further use of the PSU

 Step 5i: Install the GPU